 This is further clarified as we read of the covenant that God made with Abraham.
 Unlike the Mosaic theocracy (where God’s people once again are in possession of a land), at this point the Abrahamic covenant is shown not to contain any instructions relating to Abraham’s activity in the common-grace realm.
 His place in culture was much as it had been before; both as he continues to involve himself in business with those around him (Gen. 23:16) and even as he is brought to interact with various kings (Gen. 20:17).
 This type of interaction, however, is very different from what happens in theocracy.
 Nevertheless, it is a sanctioned approach at this point of the story.
 Why is it sanctioned?
 There is a simple reason.
 God’s people don’t yet possess the land.
 In the next post we’ll further discuss the importance behind this idea.
 Stay tuned.

-As the story of the seed progresses, it further narrows its focus upon this vital theme of promise-fulfillment.
-While it is true that God would bring the Savior from humanity, he later shows that this would occur through a specific race.
-This then takes us to the next important character in the story: Abraham.
+As the story of the seed progresses, it further narrows its focus upon this vital theme of promise and fulfilment.
+While it is true that God would bring the Saviour from humanity, he later shows that this would occur through a specific race.
+This takes us to the next important character in the story: Abraham.

-Following on in our journey through the biblical story, after discussing God’s theocratic rule in the garden, we come next to Adam’s rebellion.
+After discussing God’s theocratic rule in the garden, we come next to Adam’s rebellion.
 To say the very least, sin changed everything.
-Of course, one of the most important implications of this first transgression was that Adam and Eve brought upon themselves the curse-sanction of the first covenant.
+One of the most important implications of this first transgression was that Adam and Eve brought upon themselves the curse-sanction of the first covenant.

 Had it not been for God’s grace, man’s lot from this point was only that of death, judgement, and eternal punishment.
 But here, against the backdrop of man’s darkest hour, we are given a powerful glimpse of the gospel.

 Genesis 3:15 (ESV)

 15 I will put enmity between you and the woman, and between your offspring and her offspring; he shall bruise your head, and you shall bruise his heel.”